 contains the Yale Cabaret as well as rehearsal rooms and performance space, classrooms, faculty offices, and the offices of Theater magazine.

 is home to several key administrative offices, including registrar, admissions, business, and financial aid, as well as the paint shop, rehearsal rooms, classrooms, and faculty offices.
-This building also houses the Center for Collaborative Arts and Media, the Yale University Art Gallery Garvin Furniture Study, and the Yale Alumni Magazine.
+This building also houses the Center for Collaborative Arts and Media.

 at 149 York Street is a multimedia facility that establishes connections between traditional art and the computer age.
 The CCAM serves the several arts departments and institutions at Yale.
 Beyond providing classroom and laboratory facilities, the CCAM provides instruction and equipment that allow faculty and students in all arts disciplines to discover and create in the diverse fields of electronic media.
 Advanced technologies, staff expertise, and interdisciplinary approaches make the CCAM an ideal auxiliary for Yale’s arts community.